acc-dmacroweb/acccrontask/README.md

 ### PrestaShop 9.0 - Controller Not Found Error
 If you see "Controller AdminAccCronTask not found" in PrestaShop 9.0:
-1. Access the module configuration page (Modules > Module Manager > ACC Cron Task > Configure)
+1. Access the module configuration page (Modules > Module Manager > Cron Tasks Manager PRO > Configure)
 2. The module will automatically update its Tab configuration
 3. Clear PrestaShop cache (Advanced Parameters > Performance > Clear cache)
 4. Try accessing the module again